I Kissed a Boy (TV series)

 I Kissed a Boy is a British dating game show on BBC Three and BBC iPlayer, which began on 13 May 2023.
 It is the first British dating show to feature exclusively gay men.
 It is hosted by Dannii Minogue and narrated by Layton Williams.

+Production

+The first series of I Kissed a Boy aired throughout mid-2023.
+Following a successful first series, it was announced that it had been renewed for a second, which aired in mid-2025.
+In 2026, it was announced that the BBC had decided to cancel the series, citing budget reasons as the deciding factor.

 Format

 The series follows ten single gay men who are matched up and meet for the first time "...with a kiss.
 No small talk.
 No messages.
 Just one kiss to test out their chemistry".
 The show is set in an Italian country house called the "Masseria".
 Prior to the show the contestants are matched, based on what they're looking for in a partner.
 After meeting their match for the first time with a kiss, the men are encouraged to get to know their new partners and try out their relationship.

 Series 1 (2023)

 Contestants

 The first contestants were announced on 26 April 2023.